vvmc/vvmc.github.io/pages/mydoc/mydoc_how_did_you_make_this_site.md

 * [HTML](https://html.com/)
 * [Markdown](https://www.markdownguide.org/)

-I had a lot fun, I'm excited to create and publish additional web content in the future.
+I had a lot of fun.
+I'm excited to create and publish additional web content in the future.

 {% include links.html %}